Eschatologue/CM_wiki/docs/spells/6th-level.md

 **Components:** V, S, M (the powder of a crushed black pearl worth at least 500 gp)
 **Duration:** Instantaneous

 A sphere of negative energy ripples out in a 60-foot-radius sphere from a point within range.
-Each creature in that area must make a Constitution Saving Throw.
+Each creature in that area must make a Constitution :d20-save: **Saving Throw**.
 A target takes 8d6 necrotic damage on a failed save, or half as much damage on a successful one.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, the damage increases by 2d6 for each slot level above 6th.